backstage/backstage/plugins/auth-backend/api-report.md

 //
 // src/identity/types.d.ts:25:5 - (ae-forgotten-export) The symbol "TokenParams" needs to be exported by the entry point index.d.ts
 // src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
-// src/providers/google/provider.d.ts:36:5 - (ae-forgotten-export) The symbol "AuthHandler" needs to be exported by the entry point index.d.ts
+// src/providers/github/provider.d.ts:50:5 - (ae-forgotten-export) The symbol "AuthHandler" needs to be exported by the entry point index.d.ts
+// src/providers/github/provider.d.ts:58:9 - (ae-forgotten-export) The symbol "SignInResolver" needs to be exported by the entry point index.d.ts
 // src/providers/types.d.ts:109:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts
 // src/providers/types.d.ts:115:5 - (ae-forgotten-export) The symbol "ExperimentalIdentityResolver" needs to be exported by the entry point index.d.ts
 // src/providers/types.d.ts:132:8 - (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative